 8. The Big Easy, Stratford

-London’s best BBQ chain, The Big Easy, with outlets already in Chelsea, Canary Wharf and Covent Garden now has a new outpost in Stratford at the Westfield Shopping Centre, located in the former Jamie’s Italian restaurant.
+London’s best BBQ chain, The Big Easy, with Big Easy outlets already in Chelsea, Canary Wharf and Covent Garden now has a Big Easy restaurant in Stratford at the Westfield Stratford City Shopping Centre, located where Jamie Oliver’s Italian restaurant used to be.

 Boasting home-cooked BBQ dishes and numerous special offers like daily happy hours and all you can eat shrimp sessions, The Big Easy is also renowned for its use of lobster.
 The Big Easy Stratford set-up inside looks lovely, with dining over two floors and a huge open plan bar.

-We’re fond of fondue and rave about raclette so this Swiss style restaurant in Stratford with its epic East London rooftop bar is a welcome addition to Endeavour Square, on the outskirts of the Westfield shopping centre.
+We’re fond of fondue and rave about raclette so Haugen, a Swiss style restaurant in Stratford with its epic East London rooftop bar is a welcome addition to Endeavour Square, on the outskirts of the Westfield Stratford City shopping centre.